Central Church (Henderson, Nevada): History

 It was founded in 1962 and operates a 148,000-square-foot church building in Henderson, NV.
 Central also has several other locations around the world.
 In 2013, Outreach listed Central as the 9th largest church in the United States with an attendance of 21,055.
 Jud Wilhite is the senior pastor of Central.

+In November 2018, CBS News listed Central Church as the 13th largest megachurch in the United States with about 21,055 weekly visitors.